ajsur1017/events-n-stuff-FRONTEND/README.md

 ## Mission

 Create an application that allows logged-in users to create events, publicize events, edit events, and delete events.
-Any user is able to access the site freely and view details on any events that have been posted to the site.
+Any user is able to access the site freely and view details on any events that have been posted to the site, and logged in users have the ability to edit their own events, schedule attendance at any event, post new events, and view any events they host or attend.

 ## Technologies Used